 If you enforce these constraints because you are using workload identity federation, consider using the organization policy constraints for workload identity federation to specify which identity providers are allowed.

 User-managed service accounts

-You can create up to 100 service accounts per project (including the default
+You can create user-managed service accounts in your project using the